 Contact your retailer and ask for more time to pay your bill but Inform them about the circumstances and agree to a new payment date or a payment plan.

 Retailers need to know about your financial struggle before you can use their program.

 - Offer your payment plan – to pay small amounts regularly(fortnightly)

 - Help you work out if you can get government concessions

-- Tell you about financial counselling services
+- Tell you about financial counseling services

 - Waive late fees